 Small holes form in the surface of the tooth, causing a cavity.
 If untreated, the cavity may lead to further damage.
-Fillings help repair a tooth that has been damaged by tooth decay.
-Composite fillings are made from materials, plastic or glass, which closely match the color of the patient’s natural teeth.
-Patients should note that some insurance companies cover composite fillings only for front teeth, while other insurance companies may not cover composite fillings at all.
+Fillings repair a tooth that has been damaged by tooth decay.
+Composite fillings are made from plastic or glass, which closely match the color of the patient’s natural teeth.

 Frequently Asked Questions About Composite Fillings

-What happens during the procedure for composite fillings at Gallagher Cosmetic and Family Dentistry?
+What happens during the procedure for composite fillings at Gallagher Dentistry & Facial Pain Center?

 When can normal activities resume after the procedure for composite fillings?

 The gums and teeth are typically numb after the procedure for composite fillings.
-Patients should exercise caution when eating and drinking until the numbness resolves.
+Patients should be cautious when eating and drinking until the numbness wears off.

 Is there any pain associated with the procedure for composite fillings?

 Our dentist will administer additional anesthesia to help the patient be as comfortable during the procedure as possible.
 Some patients may experience mild discomfort afterward, but should resolve within one day.
 Over-the-counter pain medications may help any lingering discomfort.